Sales is a language game. Salespeople use words to demonstrate value, identify business pain, create a sense of urgency, and close deals.

 Unfortunately, many salespeople also use words to ruin their chances of winning a deal.

 Too much of sales depends on chance.
-Don’t lose a deal because you weren’t careful with your words -- the 17 phrases below are ones that all reps should avoid.
+Don’t lose a deal because you weren’t careful with your words -- using any of the below 19 phrases in emails is a major mistake.

 1) “Sorry to bother you.”